 Food Sources: Beef liver, chicken liver, eggs, cod, salmon, cauliflower, broccoli, and soybean oil.

 Ashwagandha (Withania Somnifera) is an adaptogenic herb that has been shown to reduce inflammation.
-It increases the activity of immune cells that fight infection and help you stay healthy, whilst supporting a positive mood.
+It supports the activity of immune cells that fight infection and help you stay healthy, whilst also supporting a positive mood as a result of it’s anti-anxiety functions.
 Ashwagandha is a herb traditionally used in Indian Ayurvedic medicine and is known as a “rejuvenator” and used as a Rasayana (tonic).
-It has been reported to facilitate energy levels, mitochondrial health and exert anxiolytic and anti-inflammatory effects.
+It has been reported to facilitate energy levels, mitochondrial health and exert anxiolytic (reducing anxiety) and anti-inflammatory effects.